Plumsail/documents-docs/source/user-guide/processes/examples/create-Excel-and-pdf-documents-from-cognito-forms.rst

-How to create Excel and PDF documents from Cognito Forms in Power Automate (Microsoft Flow) and Azure Logic Apps
+How to create Excel and PDF documents from Cognito Forms in Microsoft Flow and Azure Logic Apps
 ================================================================================================================

 This article shows how to create PDF documents from an XLSX template on a `Cognito Form <https://www.cognitoforms.com/>`_ submission with the help of `Processes <../../../user-guide/processes/index.html>`_ in Power Automate (MS Flow).
 It may help you to automate the generation of different documents like applications, requests, orders, etc., in your company.